goderich/dissertation/dissertation.md

 | humgub    | həməgup | həməgup | mpahuk   | məhəguk   | 'to perform rites' |
 | masuwag   | məsuyap | məsuyak | masuɹak  | pəsuyak   | 'to yawn'          |

 Li [-@li1982b, p.
 174] has Plngawan *humuk~huban* 'to perform rites' (his gloss is 'to do magic'), but I have only been able to elicit *mpahuk~sipahuk* 'to scry, to divine'.^[Note the lack of a vowel after the first consonant in *mpahuk*.
-This is my transcription of what appears to be a syllabic nasal used as a derivational prefix, see @sec:plngawan-phonotactics for more.]
+This is my transcription of what appears to be a syllabic nasal used as a derivational prefix, see @sec:plngawan-phonotactics for more information.]
 The Plngawan verb form 'to perform rites/magic' is *murahuʔ~parahon*, according to my fieldwork.
 Nevertheless, *mpahuk* from my data is still a cognate, just with different affixation.

 Matu'aw also has /b/ devoice to /p/ in word-final position, e.g. *gumawp* 'to share a cup (AV)' vs the suffixed form *gawbaw* 'to share a cup (PV.SBJV)'.

-The Plngawan and Klesan, the phoneme alternating with /b/ is not /p/, but rather /k/.
+In Plngawan and Klesan, the phoneme alternating with /b/ is not /p/, but rather /k/.
 Note that the same happens for only a single item in Skikun (in my data).
-This is due to another sound change whereby labials merge into velars into final position, discussed further in @sec:merger-labial-velar.
+This is due to another sound change whereby labials merge into velars in final position, discussed further in @sec:merger-labial-velar.

 Matu'uwal *masuwag* 'to yawn' has final /g/ instead of the expected /b/.
 Li [-@li1981, p.
 252] notes that he did record the alternative pronunciation *masuwab* from some speakers, and also gives the locative voice form *syaban* in Squliq [@li1980, p.
 358], so the change to /g/ in Matu'uwal must have been a later innovation.
 <!-- 2.
 Klesan *pəcəhut* may or may not be a cognate: it means 'to squeeze, to tighten' instead of 'to suck', for which the word *sibi* is used. -->